ShaunCurtis/Rebuilding-The-Blazor-Component/README.md

-# Rebuilding the Blazor Base Component
+# Building a new Blazor Base Component

 *ComponentBase* is the out-of-the-box base component for Blazor.
 This article picks on it, highlighting some deficiencies, and describes how to build an alternative.